Taxis of South Korea: Types of taxi

 In South Korea, taxis have a service life of 4 to 9 years depending on engine displacement.
-In the case of private taxis, vehicles with an engine displacement of less than 2,400 cc are 7 years, and vehicles with an engine displacement of 2,400 cc or more are 9 years.
-After a safety inspection every 6 months, the extension is determined and can be used for 2 more years.
+In the case of private taxis, vehicles with an engine displacement of less than 2,400 cc are valid for 7 years, and vehicles with an engine displacement of 2,400 cc or more are valid for 9 years.
+After a safety inspection every 6 months, an extension is determined which can permit 2 more years.
 Private taxis with an engine displacement of 2,400 cc or more can be used for up to 11 years.

-From 2021 to 2023, 33,400 taxis, or 30% of newly registered taxis, were electric vehicles; during this period, the most registered electric vehicle as a taxi was the Hyundai Ioniq 5, Kia EV6, Niro Plus, Hyundai Ioniq 6, Kia Niro EV and the Hyundai Kona Electric.
+From 2021 to 2023, 33,400 taxis, or 30% of newly registered taxis, were electric vehicles; during this period, the most-registered electric vehicle taxis were the Hyundai Ioniq 5, Kia EV6, Niro Plus, Hyundai Ioniq 6, Kia Niro EV, and the Hyundai Kona Electric.
 Corporate taxi companies must have at least 50 vehicles in Seoul and Busan, at least 30 vehicles in metropolitan cities and municipalities, and at least 10 vehicles in counties.
 According to a 2020 survey by Seoul City, the average daily distance traveled by taxis of the city is 240.2 km.

 Medium taxi

-Medium taxis are taxis with engines of 1,600 cc or more and seating for 5 or fewer people, and account for 99% of taxis in the country.
+Medium taxis account for 99% of taxis in South Korea.
+They have engines of 1,600 cc or more and seating for 5 or fewer people.
 Mainly used are Hyundai Sonata, Ioniq 5, Ioniq 6, Kia K5, and EV6.